 - What type of device is being developed (stratified by the potential risk of mistakes)

 - Whether they are optional, suggested, or required

 These describe mechanisms and practices adopted by the organizations that develop or provide AI as a medical device.
-They focus on approaches that try to influence people’s behavior, by centering values, incentives, and accountability in the development and deployment processes.
+They focus on approaches that try to influence people’s behaviour, by centering values, incentives, and accountability in the development and deployment processes.

-- Guides to good practice: produced by developers, providers, or regulators to establish actions developers can take to build trustworthy AI.
+- Guides to good practise: produced by developers, providers, or regulators to establish actions developers can take to build trustworthy AI.
 Often, however, these guides remain focussed on high-level values and are open to interpretation in terms of execution

 - Algorithmic risk/impact assessments: these are designed to assess the possible societal impacts of an algorithmic system before or after the system is in use